Bjnck/llama-breeder/README.md

 - [ngx-restangular](https://ngx-restangular.com/) to manage all http calls.
 - [ngx-infinite-scroll](https://github.com/orizens/ngx-infinite-scroll) for list scrolling.

-The client manage security by using OAuth2 to call Google and genrate a token.
+The client manage security by using OAuth2 to call Google and generate a token.
 This token will be forwarded to the server for account creation/authentication and resources access authorization.